DGEs2018/Traineeship-progress/Week3/journal.md

 # 16.04.2019
 - Markdown basics
 - Tech Intro Web Development start
-* Created an html file
+* Created a basic html file
 * Added a bit of style
 * Positioned and styled the title